CS171/2015-cs171-homework/hw3/README.md

   - Select subsets of your data via brushing.
   - Show different facets of your data with multiple linked views.
   - Create an event handler to connect interacting parts of your project.
-  - Integrate zooming into your visualizations. (extra credit only)
+  - Integrate zooming into your visualizations (extra credit only).

 To solve this assignment you should know about:

-- the basics of D3js: selections (select, enter, exit), data driven attributes, transitions
+- the basics of D3js: selections (select, enter, exit), data driven attributes, transitions;
-- how to create scales and axis in D3
+- ow to create scales and axis in D3;
-- how to create an area chart and a bar chart in D3
+- how to create an area chart and a bar chart in D3.

 ## 0. Feedback